California is home to many great academic institutions, and hardly any Californian hasn’t heard of the University of California.

 1. UCLA

 The University of California, Los Angeles, is the hardest UC school to get into.
-It offers about 337 undergraduate and graduate degree programs across various disciplines and is the first UC to guarantee all undergraduates campus housing.
+It offers 337 undergraduate and graduate degree programs across various disciplines and is the first UC to guarantee all undergraduate campus housing.

-The school has an acceptance rate of 8.6% and receives more than 100,000 freshman applications annually, taking the lion’s share in the UC system.
-An average admitted freshman student has a weighted GPA of 4.27.
+The school has an acceptance rate of 8.8% and receives more than 100,000 freshman applications annually, taking the lion’s share in the UC system.
+An average admitted freshman student has a weighted GPA ranging from 4.20–4.31.

 2. UC Berkeley

-UC Berkeley is one of the most prestigious academic institutions in the US and across the globe.
+UC Berkeley is among the most prestigious academic institutions in the US and globally.
 Since its creation in 1868, it has won 107 Nobel laureates, 19 Pulitzer Prizes, and 207 Olympic medals.

-Berkeley is among the hardest UC schools to get into and is considered a public ivy.
-The school has an 11.4% acceptance rate, and admitted freshman students have GPAs ranging from 4.17 – 4.31.
+Berkeley is among the hardest UC schools to enter and is considered a public Ivy.
+The school has an 11.6% acceptance rate, and admitted freshman students have GPAs ranging from 4.28-4.62.

 3. UC Irvine

-With a 21% acceptance rate, UCI is the 3rd toughest University of California school to enter.
-Average admitted first-year students have high school GPAs ranging from 4.08 – 4.29.
+With a 25.7% acceptance rate, UCI is the 3rd toughest University of California school to enter.
+The average admitted first-year students have high school GPAs ranging from 4.07 – 4.28.

 The toughest University of California majors to get into